 - FASAB issued SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials.
-SFFAS No. 48 permits a reporting entity to apply an alternative valuation method in establishing opening balances and applies when a reporting entity is presenting financial statements or one or more line items addressed by this statement.
+SFFAS No. 48 permits a reporting entity to apply an alternative valuation method in establishing opening balances and applies when a reporting entity is presenting financial statements, or one or more line items addressed by this statement.
 SFFAS No. 48 was effective beginning in FY 2017.
 Early implementation was permitted.
-DOD did partially implement in 2016 and select component entities have continued to implement in 2017, 2018, 2019, 2020 and 2021.
+DOD did partially implement in 2016 and select component entities have continued to implement in FY 2017 through FY 2022.
 DOD has not declared full implementation yet; therefore, this standard continues to be partially implemented each year. - FASAB issued SFFAS No. 50, Establishing Opening Balances for General Property, Plant and Equipment.
-SFFAS No. 50 permits a reporting entity to apply an alternative valuation method in establishing opening balances and applies when a reporting entity is presenting financial statements or one or more line items addressed by this statement.
+SFFAS No. 50 permits a reporting entity to apply an alternative valuation method in establishing opening balances and applies when a reporting entity is presenting financial statements, or one or more line items addressed by this statement.
 SFFAS No. 50 was effective beginning in FY 2017.
 Early implementation was permitted.
-DOD did partially implement in 2016 and select component entities have continued to implement in 2017, 2018, 2019, 2020 and 2021.
+DOD did partially implement in 2016 and select component entities have continued to implement in FY 2017 through FY 2022.
 DOD has not declared full implementation yet; therefore, this standard continues to be partially implemented each year.